 - Menu: Breakfast

-- Cost: American ($32 for adults, $18 for children)
+- Cost: American ($34 for adults, $19 for children)

 - The main idea: Minnie and friends mingle at this breakfast on-site, with seating inside and out.
 Most people like indoor seating better because interaction is a bit more likely and weather isn’t a factor.
 I’ve dined outside several times and have had great experiences each time, however.

-Some More Tips:
+Some More Tips

-*Use the Disney Parks App to locate characters outside of your committed meal times if you don’t get to see the ones you want during your dining arrangements.
+- Use the Disney Parks App to locate characters outside of your committed meal times if you don’t get to see the ones you want during your dining arrangements.

-- Schedule your character meal for 10:00 or 10:30am, so that after you arrive early for the early hours to enjoy the parks with fewer crowds and less chaos, escape to a nice meal right as the the people arrive.
+- Schedule your character meal for 10:00 or 10:30am, so that after you arrive early for the morning hours to enjoy the parks with fewer crowds and less chaos, escape to a nice meal right as the the people arrive.
 You will love this break from the crowds.

-*While I list the characters you’re most likely to see at each meal, there is no guarantee that every one of these characters will greet you at your table.
+- While I list the characters you’re most likely to see at each meal, there is no guarantee that every one of these characters will greet you at your table.
 Characters do their best to accommodate every table, but occasionally, you might miss one.
 Character focused cast members are on site.
 If you feel that you’re not seeing enough interaction, kindly approach a cast member and ask if he or she can help.
 Disney wants you to have the best experience possible.